paulistasystems/karakeep-on-orbstack/README.md

 *   **macOS**: Ensure you have a macOS operating system.
 *   **OrbStack**: Install OrbStack from [orbstack.dev](https://orbstack.dev).
 OrbStack is used for running Docker containers efficiently on macOS.
-*   **LM Studio**: Download and install LM Studio from [lmstudio.ai](https://lmstudio.ai).
-LM Studio will be used to serve local AI models for inference.

 ### Getting Started